Thomas Gnielka: Political journalist: investigative journalist

 Gnielka remained a member of the Frankfurter Rundschau editorial team till September 1960.
 After that he was able to become a freelance journalist, although many of his contributions continued to be for the Frankfurter Rundschau.
-He also wrote regularly for Metallzeitung, the newspaper of West Germany's powerful IG Metall trades union, for the illustrated news magazine Quick and for the Munich-based news magazine Weltbild.
-As a political correspondent he specialised in "Nation Socialist continuity", identifying former Nazis who were now hiding in plain view as "respectable citizens" in post–war West Germany, and in some cases exercising influence as members of associations, political parties or employees with government authorities/agencies.
+He also wrote regularly for Metallzeitung, the newspaper of West Germany's powerful IG Metall trades union, for the illustrated newsmagazine Quick and for the Munich-based news magazine Weltbild.
+As a political correspondent he specialised in "National Socialist continuity", identifying former Nazis who were now hiding in plain view as "respectable citizens" in post–war West Germany, and in some cases exercising influence as members of associations, political parties or employees with government authorities or agencies.
 Increasingly this meant operating not so much as a political journalist, but more as an investigative journalist.
-A particularly high profile case in point was Richard Baer, who served, in Gnielka's words, "as the last and cruellest of the camp commanders" ("der letzte, grausamste Kommandant des Lagers") at Auschwitz between May 1944 and the establishment's hasty dissolution and abandonment (by the Germany) in January 1945.
-After the war he seemed to be disappeared.
+A particularly high-profile case in point was Richard Baer, who served, in Gnielka's words, "as the last and cruellest of the camp commanders" ("der letzte, grausamste Kommandant des Lagers") at Auschwitz between May 1944 and the establishment's hasty dissolution and abandonment (by the Germans) in January 1945.
+After the war he seemed to have disappeared.

 He located and visited the home of Baer's wife, Maria, in Hamburg.
 Maria was not at home, but her sister was.
 Gnielka found the answers provided by Baer's sister-in-law "cautious", and her overblown praise for the human qualities of her sister's "exemplary husband" unpersuasive.
-Gnielka returned home and produced a report which was published in a German illustrated magazine: in his article he ventilated his suspicion that Richard Baer was at liberty, leading the "life of a respectable citizen under a false name" ("...irgendwo unter einem falschen Namen das Leben eines Biedermanns...").
+Gnielka returned home and produced a report which was published in a German illustrated magazine: in his article, he aired his suspicion that Richard Baer was at liberty, leading the "life of a respectable citizen under a false name" ("...irgendwo unter einem falschen Namen das Leben eines Biedermanns...").
 The article's impact was no doubt enhanced by the large portrait of Richard Baer at its head.
-Immediately after its appearance Richard Baer was recognised by a co-worker on the family estate and former retirement home of Chancellor Bismarck where he was employed as a "forestry concierge", using the name "Neumann".
+Immediately after its appearance, Richard Baer was recognised by a co-worker on the family estate and former retirement home of Chancellor Bismarck where he was employed as a "forestry concierge", using the name "Neumann".
 Baer was arrested shortly afterwards, and died a few months later while still being held in pre-trial detention.